 EVEN with no down payment, there is NO mortgage insurance.
 Typically on a conventional or FHA loan with less than 20% down, there is some type of insurance needed, but with VA loans, there is no mortgage insurance.
-The Veteran does pay an upfont payment which can be financed into the loan.
+The Veteran does pay an upfront payment which can be financed into the loan.

 It’s not a one-time benefit

-One of the most common misconceptions about this program is that it’s a one-time shot.
+One of the most common misconceptions about this program is that eligibility is a it’s a one-time shot.
 That’s absolutely untrue.
 Once you earn this benefit, it’s yours for life.
 You also don’t necessarily need to repay your original loan in full in order to purchase again with a VA loan.
 What’s possible will depend in part on how much VA loan entitlement you have remaining.